freestar-archive/freestarcapital-SDK_documentation_iOS/README.md

-# FreeStar Ads Mediation SDK iOS Platforms
+# Freestar Ads Mediation SDK iOS Platforms

 Please see <a href="https://github.com/freestarcapital/SDK_documentation_iOS/wiki">our Wiki</a> for all of our iOS related documentation: